fridde/OilSandsDatabase/README.md

 * Download every file as an excel-file into the same folder
 * Convert all files into csv-format using [a converter](http://xls2csv.genxcrowd.com/download).
 * Merge these files into one single file by opening your console, navigating to your folder using `cd "path\to\folder"`, and then entering `copy *.csv collected.txt`
+* Make sure all projects mentioned at the end of [this file](https://github.com/fridde/OilSandsDatabase/blob/master/helper_files/Environment%20Alberta%20Sources.txt) are included
 * Copy and paste

 ### OilSandsReview